 The Hiker’s Code

-Although hiking is probably the most democratic activity in the world, it requires that we respect some basic rules so we will always be able to enjoy our treks!
+Although hiking is probably the most democratic activity in the world, it requires that we respect some basic rules so we will always be able to enjoy our treks.

-Rights of Way
+Rights of Way and Access Fees

 In the Eastern Townships, most trails run through private lands.
 Landowners sign an agreement with the trail managers in order to obtain the right to pass through their properties.
 By remembering to stay on the trails, you will respect these rights of way.
 Our contribution to maintaining good relationships between both parties ensures that the trails will remain open and accessible.